oram79/Co-Cafe/README.md

 # Co-Cafe
-Inventory and sales records for Co Cafe.
+Inventory and sales records application for Co Cafe.